Probing the partition function for temperature-dependent potentials with nested sampling: Nested sampling and the partition function

-is an approximation of the DOS: $w_i\approx\rho(E)$.
-Equation \eqref{eq_ev_calc_form_x_part} is therefore a sum over the points removed at all previous iterations.
+is an approximation of the DOS: $w_\ell\approx\rho(E)$.
+Equation \eqref{eq_ev_calc_form_x_part} is therefore a sum over the points removed at all previous iterations ($E_i$ and $w_i$ are respectively the energy of the removed points and the approximation of the DOS at iteration $i$, for $i\leq\ell$).
 More details are given in Appendix \ref{app_search}. \item This procedure is repeated until the current contribution is small compared to previous contributions: $\log(w_\ell\mathrm{e}^{-\beta_\mathrm{s} E_\ell})-\log(c_{\mathrm{max}})<\delta$ with $c_{\mathrm{max}}=\max_{i\leq \ell}(w_i\mathrm{e}^{-\beta_\mathrm{s} E_i})$ at an inverse temperature $\beta_\mathrm{s}$ chosen by the user.
-This temperature $T_\mathrm{s}=1/(k_\textrm{B}\beta_\mathrm{s})$ needs to be small to ensure a good exploration of the phase space: it has to be inferior to the lowest temperature studied \cite{maillard_assessing_2023}.
+This temperature $T_\mathrm{s}=1/(k_\textrm{B}\beta_\mathrm{s})$ needs to be small to ensure a good exploration of the phase space: it has to be inferior to the lowest temperature studied\cite{maillard_assessing_2023}.
 Here, we use $\delta=-10$, a value that satisfies our requirements. \end{enumerate} At the end of the procedure, we thus have a collection of $(w_i,E_i)$ values, i.e., the DOS estimate $w_i$ at the energy $E_i$, from which we can compute an approximated partition function using Eq. \eqref{eq_ev_calc_form_x_part} with $\ell=n_{\mathrm{iter}}$, the number of iterations.
 We therefore sum over all the states that have been removed during the exploration, that is, until an energy minimum is reached.
 In the following, for simplicity, we will omit the bounds of the sum.

 The advantage when using nested sampling on temperature-independent potentials is that $Z$ can be computed at all temperatures with only one exploration via nested sampling \cite{partay_efficient_2010} since the series of sampled $E_i$ does not depend on temperature but on the distribution of states (that is, the DOS) which is independent of $\beta$ as the potential $V(\boldsymbol{x})$ (see Eqs \eqref{eq_pf_pos} and \eqref{eq_DOS_T_indep}).
 This is also the case for the potential energy contribution to the internal energy and the heat capacity (see Eqs. \eqref{eq_U_decomp} and \eqref{eq_Cv_decomp}), which can be recovered as \cite{partay_efficient_2010}